joboog/r2ogs6/JOSS/paper.md

   - name: Johannes Boog^[co-first author]
     orcid: 0000-0003-0872-7098
     affiliation: 2
   - name: Philipp Schad^[co-first author]
     orcid: 0000-0003-3332-5867
     affiliation: 2
   - name: Thomas Kalbacher^[co-first author]
     orcid: 0000-0002-7866-5702
     affiliation: 2
 affiliations:
   - name: Leipzig University of Applied Sciences, Karl-Liebknecht-Strasse 132, 04277 Leipzig, Germany
     index: 1
   - name: Helmholtz Centre for Environmental Research, Department Environmental Informatics, Permoser Str.
 15, 04318 Leipzig, Germany
     index: 2
 date: 19 December 2022
 bibliography: paper.bib
 ---

 # Summary

-Understanding the impacts of climate change and hydrologic extreme events on our sub--surface earth system is even in temperate zones of utmost importance [@Felfelani2017; @Wu2020].
+Understanding the impacts of climate change and hydrologic extreme events on our sub--surface earth system is even in temperate zones of utmost importance [@Felfelani2017; @Field2012; @Wu2020].
 Key tools to develop such understanding are physics--based simulation models that describe the manifold interactions of involved natural phenomena across time and space [@Li2023; @Steefel2015].

-Our package `r2ogs6` provides a file--based interface of the multi--physics simulation code `OpenGeoSys 6` [@Kolditz2012; @Bilke2019] to the free software environment for statistical computing `R`.
+Our package `r2ogs6` provides a file--based interface of the multi--physics simulation code `OpenGeoSys 6` [@Kolditz2012; @Bilke2019] to the [`R`](www.r-project.org) programing and statistical computing environment.
 `r2ogs6` enables `R` users to perform and analyze simulation models of the sub--surface earth system in `R`.
 It allows to access the capabilities of `OpenGeoSys 6` to simulate thermo-hydro-mechanical-chemical and biological (THMC/B) processes in porous and fractured media within `R`.
 In this way, `r2ogs6` enables `R` users to model sub--surface phenomena and technologies such as groundwater flow, reactive transport, geothermal energy usage and/or nuclear waste repositories as well as to analyze and further process simulation output.